 The French surname Coqteaux is of nickname origin, deriving from a physical or personal characteristic of the original bearer of the name.
 The name Coqteaux is derived from the French term "coq" and was used to refer to one who was confident or "cocky."

 The surname Coqteaux was first found in Poitou, where the family had been established for many centuries, and held many lands and estates.

 Early History of the Coqteaux family

-Another 139 words (10 lines of text) covering the years 182 and 1822 are included under the topic Early Coqteaux History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coqteaux research.
+Another 70 words (5 lines of text) covering the years 182 and 1822 are included under the topic Early Coqteaux History in all our PDF Extended History products and printed products wherever possible.

 Coqteaux Spelling Variations

 Spelling variations of this family name include: Coq, Coquel, Cocq, Lecoq, Le Coq, Coquelet, Cogels, Cogdell, Coquelin, Coquerel, Coquette and many more.